 While a home reversion scheme does not involve any loans or mortgage payments, again, it is based upon the property's marketable value.
 Therefore, the home reversion company would conduct an in-depth survey of the property.
 Traditionally, they would offer between 20% and 50% of the market value for any investment in your property.
 While unlikely, there may be scenarios where a survey leads to a zero valuation, which leads to a lender rejecting the application.
 Therefore, it is vital to take advice on home reversion schemes.
 Some parties may use temporary or repairable issues relating to zero valuations to force down the cost of acquiring a share in your home.
 Be careful!

 Are there alternative mortgage lenders I can approach?

 The receipt of a zero or nil valuation mortgage property survey would be a shock for anybody.
-Very often this label is added to mortgage property surveys to indicate the need for additional investigative work.
+However, this label is often added to mortgage property surveys to indicate the need for additional investigative work.
 There are scenarios where repair or construction work will be required by the homeowner and rare occasions when mortgage finance is not available.
-The first thing to do is request a copy of the mortgage property survey then take advice regarding issues raised.
+The first thing to do is request a copy of the mortgage property survey and then take advice regarding issues raised.
 The use of mortgage brokers can prove extremely useful in this scenario, offering access to specialist mortgage providers for non-traditional scenarios.